EPCs and MEES

 An EPC tells potential buyers and tenants about the energy performance of a building.
 They can then consider energy efficiency as part of their investment or business decision to buy, or occupy, the building.

-EPC certificates are based on calculated energy efficiency for a building taking into account a number of variables.
+EPCs are based on calculated energy efficiency for a building taking into account a number of variables.
 The ratings range from A to G, where A is very efficient and G is the least efficient.
-All EPCs come with a recommendation report (RR) which includes advice and suggestions on improvements to save energy and reduce carbon emissions.
+All certificates come with a recommendation report (RR) which includes advice and suggestions on improvements to save energy and reduce carbon emissions.

 Minimum Energy Efficiency Standards (MEES)